OlivierNDO/PandaPlyr/README.md

 ## Overview and vision for PandaPlyr
-The purpose of PyPlyr is to make chained operations on pandas DataFrames easier and more readable.
+The purpose of PandaPlyr is to make chained operations on pandas DataFrames easier and more readable.

 Use case and example
 --------------------